 Management annually undertakes a formal risk review process that includes identifying the principal strategic risks of the Company, assessing the Company's strategy to mitigate each risk and determining accountability.
 The results of this process are documented, reviewed and discussed by the Audit, Finance and Risk Committee and the Board.
+Notwithstanding these formal processes, the Board recognizes that risk management and oversight is a dynamic and continuous process.

-In addition, the Board, through its Audit, Finance and Risk Committee, oversees the Company's risk management strategies and programs, including insurance programs, related to the Company's key operational risks such as health and safety, shipping and financial risks.
+In addition, the Board, through the Audit, Finance and Risk Committee, oversees the Company's risk management strategies and programs, including insurance programs, related to the Company's key operational risks such as health and safety, shipping and financial risks.
 As well, the Human Resources Committee annually reviews the Company's compensation policies and practices to confirm their alignment with the Company's risk management principles and that they do not encourage inappropriate or excessive risk-taking nor are they reasonably likely to have material adverse effect on the Company.
-For more information on this review process, please see page 31.
+For more information on this review process, please see page 35.